markbirss/m3sh-server-node/README.md

 ### Terminology
 To make sure we're on the same page, these are the terms that I'll be using to prevent confusion
-* Node: General term for any node on the network with the M3SH software running.
+* __Node__: General term for any node on the network with the M3SH software running.
-* Client Node: Term referring specifically to a Node that exists on a client device with a M3SH App installed capable of sending messages.
+* __Client Node__: Term referring specifically to a Node that exists on a client device with a M3SH App installed capable of sending messages.
-* Relay Node ("Dead Drop"): Term referring specifically to a Node that exists on a server dedicated to relaying messages only.
+* __Relay Node ("Dead Drop")__: Term referring specifically to a Node that exists on a server dedicated to relaying messages only.
-* Origin Node: Term referring to the Client Node in which a specific message was created (originated).
+* __Origin Node__: Term referring to the Client Node in which a specific message was created (originated).
-* Package: Term referring to a single message that contains the intended destination and the encrypted body.
+* __Package__: Term referring to a single message that contains the intended destination and the encrypted body.

 ### The Laws
 The following are the working "*Laws*" I've developed to prevent inherent issues with flood-based mesh networks including preventing packet storms, DOS attacks and ensuring general network reliability.
 These laws are intended to be the basis for developing any client or server node.